Vnscarli/Cinema-management/README.md

-#Django API for managing a cinema
+# Django API for managing a cinema
-##This project was created to apply my knowledge in Django to a project done in a week
+## This project was created to apply my knowledge in Django to a project

 It involvees creating a simple API in Django to manage Rooms and Movies in a cinema.
 The room can have multiple movies and a movie is able to be in the database without necessarily having a room to be displayed.